Skip to main content

 And, in some cases, conquest and state expansion.

 The historical experience differed significantly from one region to another.
-For example, Christianity reached Ethiopia very differently from how it reached Latin America, just as Islam reached Indonesia very differently from how it reached Egypt or Persia.
+For example, Christianity reached Ethiopia in a very different manner from how it reached Latin America, just as Islam reached Indonesia in a distinct way from how it reached Egypt or Persia.

 ❤️ 💙 💜 💖 💗 💘 ❤️ 💙